 British mid-caps jump on Brexit trade deal hopes

-Dec 14 (Reuters) - London's mid-cap index rose on Monday as leaders in Britain and the European Union decided to continue Brexit trade negotiations, raising hopes that a deal could still be reached before a Dec.
-31 deadline.
+Dec 14 (Reuters) - London's mid-cap index jumped 1% on Monday on hopes that Britain and the European Union could still agree on a Brexit trade deal, while drugmaker AstraZeneca tumbled after it announced a $39 billion buyout of U.S.-based Alexion Pharmaceuticals.

-The mid-cap FTSE 250 .FTMC, considered a barometer for Brexit sentiment, .FTMC was up 1.0% by 0806 GMT, with industrial, consumer discretionary and real estate stocks leading gains.
+The domestically focussed FTSE 250 .FTMC, considered a barometer for Brexit sentiment, .FTMC was up 1.1% by 0923 GMT, with industrial, consumer discretionary and financial stocks leading gains.

-The exporter-heavy FTSE 100 .FTSE rose just 0.2%, weighed down by a higher pound.
+The exporter-heavy FTSE 100 .FTSE rose just 0.2% with the pound set for its best day in about a month as the EU's Brexit negotiator, Michel Barnier, said that sealing a new trade pact was still possible.
+GBP/

-Prime Minister Boris Johnson and the president of the European Union agreed on Sunday to "go the extra mile" in coming days to try to reach the elusive trade agreement and avert a turbulent Brexit at the end of the month.
+"It offers more hope but it's all hot air until we see something, a yes or no on the trade deal," said Keith Temperton, a sales trader at Forte Securities.

+London's stock indexes have tracked a rally in global equity markets as signs of a working COVID-19 vaccine raised hopes of a faster economic rebound next year, but gains have been capped by fears around the near-term economic damage from business curbs and mass layoffs.

+On Monday, the UK's trade body for manufacturing slashed its 2021 growth forecast for the sector.

-British housebuilders .FTNMX8770 jumped 1.5% as property website Rightmove forecast house price inflation would retain much of its momentum next year despite the looming end of a tax break and forecasts of rising unemployment.
+Still, the housebuilding index .FTNMX8770 jumped 0.8% as property website Rightmove forecast house price inflation would retain much of its momentum next year despite the looming end of a tax break and forecasts of rising unemployment.

+In company news, AstraZeneca shares AZN.L sank 9% as investors moved to price in the drugmaker's $39 billion deal for biotech firm Alexion ALXN.O, the company's largest ever and one of this year's biggest mergers globally.

+Codemasters CDM.L soared 19.1% after Electronic Arts EA.O said it would buy the video game developer in a deal worth $1.2 billion, trumping an earlier agreement between the British company and rival Take-Two Interactive Software TTWO.O.

 ((Shivani.Kumaresan@thomsonreuters.com; +1 646 223 8780;))